pichaya-tap/program/README.md

 # METHOD

 Simulated dataset is already available from MC simulation and digital head phantoms, which are
     • 3D matrix of the energy deposition of the carbon ion beam in a head phantom.
     • 3D matrix of the energy deposition of the carbon ion beam in a water phantom.
     • 3D representation of a material density matrix of phantom

 Investigating WGAN model training strategies and optimization of the network.
 Use delta index and passing rate (1%) for model’s performance measurement of the prediction quality

 # MODEL ARCHITECTURE

 The Generator network incorporates a 3D-UNet architecture and a conditional element to generate 3D images.
 It is composed of
-	• Encoder the 3D images with multiple strided 3D convolutions into low-dimensional representations
+	- Encoder the 3D images with multiple strided 3D convolutions into low-dimensional representations
-	• Concatenated with 100 values of random noise drawn from a Gaussian distribution
+  	- Concatenated with 100 values of random noise drawn from a Gaussian distribution
-	• Decoder with 3D up-samplings with subsequent convolutions.
+   	- Decoder with 3D up-samplings with subsequent convolutions
- 	• Skip connections to pass information from the same level of the encoder to the same level of the decoder The generator network takes both a random noise vector and a conditional input.
+     	- Skip connections to pass information from the same level of the encoder to the same level of the decoder

+The generator network takes both a random noise vector and a conditional input.
 Each convolutional layers consists of 64 ﬁlters of variable size, activated using the Swish function, stabilized using batch normalization, regularized using dropout with a rate of 15% Output = 3D matrix of energy depositions of specific size

 The Critic network structure is simple 3D convolutional network.
 It receives both the generated images and the corresponding conditional input.
 The three input matrices are concatenated and passed through 6 transposed 3D convolutions, activated using the Swish function, regularized using dropout with a rate of 15%